opentable/uk-tech-blog/source/_posts/what-can-i-do.markdown

 date: 2014-08-08 13:52:30 +0100
 comments: true
 author: mbarrett
-categories: [Coaching, Leadership, Work smarter, Culture]
+tags: [Coaching, Leadership, Work smarter, Culture]
 ---

 I've noticed recently a lot of content in my social media network is based on the current escalating problems in the Middle East.